 In a saucepan bring the water, milk, butter, salt, and sugar to a boil.

 Immediately remove from heat and add in the flour.

 Using a wooden spoon stir vigorously.
 Return to medium-high heat and cook continuing to stir briskly for 1-2 minutes.
 The dough should begin to pull away from the sides and form a ball in the pan, and a film should develop on the bottom of the pan.

-Transfer the dough to the bowl of a standing mixer and using the paddle attachment mix on low until cooled (5-7 minutes).
-Add in the eggs one at a time, thoroughly combining each egg into the mixture before adding the next.
+Transfer the dough to the bowl of a standing mixer and using the paddle attachment mix on low until cooled (7-10minutes).
+This is one of the most important steps in the making of pate a choux.
+Be patient and allow your dough plenty of time to cool.
+The bottom of the bowl should no longer feel hot at all.
+Once you are satisfied with the temperature, add in the eggs one at a time, thoroughly combining each egg into the mixture before adding the next.
 Keep mixing until the dough gets quite thick and stiff.